Tips on Steeping and Storing Tea

 4. How long can I consume a bag of tea?

 Especially when it comes to green tea, freshness is a key.
 It's best that you consume a bag of tea as soon as possible once opened.

 Each package of Soocha Tea has a "Best Before" label on the reverse side.
-However, it is best that you consume our Woojeon and Sejak in 6 months(strongly recommended) to 1 year(recommended) from when you open the bag so that you can enjoy their freshness.
-Our Balhyo Cha has a longer shelf life than Woojeon and Sejak, and it is good to consume in a year or two.
+However, it is best that you consume our green teas, Woojeon and Sejak in 3 months(strongly recommended) to 6 months(recommended) from when you open the bag so that you can enjoy their freshness.
+Our black tea Balhyo Cha and herbal teas have a longer shelf life than Woojeon and Sejak, and it is good to consume within two years.